WallStreetMojo

 Example #3 – Calculating the Grade of quality offered by service centers.

-Now, in this case, the formula that we will be using will be different from the above two examples of Excel Grade Formula, as in this case, the criteria will be the no. of complaints that are lodged against the customer service center.
-This means the lesser the complaints; the more is the quality of service.
+The formula that we will be using is different from the above two examples of Excel grade formulas.
+In this case, the criteria will be the no. of complaints lodged against the customer service center.
+It means the lesser the complaints, the more is the quality of service.

 The nested IF formula that we need is below.